Sign In Subscribers

 How many words can you find within Saturn?

 A mysterious image.
-Slowly reveal it.
-Let your students wonder!
+Reveal it slowly.
+Let your students

 A mysterious image.
-Slowly reveal it.
-Let your students wonder!
+Reveal it slowly.
+Let your students

 Ready for a tricky counting and divisibility game?

 A mysterious image.
-Slowly reveal it.
-Let your students wonder!
+Reveal it slowly.
+Let your students

 I spent about a decade making some pretty major mistakes in my use of depth and complexity.